Laura J. Praglin

 Faculty - Associate Professor of Social Work and Coordinator, Conflict Resolution Certificate Program

-Ph.D., The University of Chicago, Concentration: Religion and the Human Sciences, Psychological Studies.
-M.A. in Social Work, The University of Chicago, School of Social Service Administration.
+Ph.D., The University of Chicago, Concentration: Religion and Human Sciences; Psychological Studies.
+M.A. in Social Work, Univ. of Chicago, School of Social Service Administration.
 M.A.R., Yale University.
 B.A., Connecticut College.